"If you can create a sense of community in your business and work, you have a winner." - Claude Chouinard

 “You need to let go of the reins when you start to become the product.'“

 What’s one piece of advice that you would give to a new leader or to an entrepreneur who is running a business that is starting to become successful?

 Keep the lead and hold the reins tight to start with.
 You need to be very aware of what is happening in your business.
 You cannot be nonchalant and think that it is just going to work.
 You need to be ready to work many long hours, I don’t think it is possible to do it any other way.

 You need to let go of the reins when you start to become the product.
-For example, I could be here at One World all of the time, but if I’m not here people say, “oh Claude is not here, it’s not the same”.
-I made a point of being here in the beginning, and it was the same with Bridges (one of the most well-known fine dining restaurant’s in Bali).
+For example, I could be here at Oneworld all of the time, but if I’m not here people say, “oh Claude is not here, it’s not the same”.
+I made a point of being here in the beginning, and it was the same with Bridges (one of the most well-known fine dining restaurants in Bali).
 When I opened Bridges people would say, “You’re crazy going into the restaurant business” and “You will have to be there all the time”.
-I would say, “I’m not the chef, I’m the owner”.
-At one point we received a comment on TripAdvisor saying “Claude is great, he is there, where an owner should be”.
+I would say, “I’m not the chef, I’m the manager”.
+At one point we received a comment on TripAdvisor saying, “Claude is great, he is there, where an owner should be”.
 This was the point for me when I was becoming the product, so I knew I had to start stepping away.

 How can you avoid becoming the product within your business?

 The only way to not become your product is to duplicate or clone yourself with your people!
 At one point, a long time ago, Iyan said to me, “You’re the boss.
 You need to be like a spider.
 You are the spider and you have many legs.
 It’s not you, it’s the legs that make things move.”
 The legs are my management team.